GSAUC3/0-implementation/readme.md

 `Meddior dataset consists of 4 Diabetic Retinopathy(DR) grade [DR 0, DR 1,DR 2, DR 3].
 But in this project DR 0 and DR1 have been merged together to make single DR grade, (DR 0)`

+- All the images have been cropped and reshaped to `512 x 512 x 3`

+Following augmentation techniques were used to augment the training samples:
+- Top-bottom flip
+- Right-Left flip
+- Rotation 150 deg
+- Rotation 250d deg

 So the new dataset becomes:
 |DR Grade|Description| Number of images
 |--------|:----:|:-----------------:|